-In this article, I’m going to share some shopping techniques that help me save money when I shop at Walmart.
+In this article, I’ll show you how to shop at Walmart for less.
 I’ve also tapped the knowledge of money expert Clark Howard’s Facebook fans to get their personal savings tips.

 2. Use Cash Back Apps